Multitask Learning Can Improve Worst-Group Outcomes: Results And Discussion

 \subsection{Are both Regularization and Multitasking Jointly necessary?}

-Our approach proposes multitasking the end task with an auxiliary task while regularizing the final layer joint embedding space.
-We conduct an ablation to verify if \textit{\textbf{both}} ingredients are necessary to improve average and worst-group performance.
+In this section, we conduct an ablation to verify if \textit{\textbf{both}} multitask learning and regularizing the final layer joint embedding space are necessary to improve average and worst-group performance.
 Our results are captured in Table \ref{tab:ablation}.
 When assessing the worst-group accuracy, we find that regularizing the final embedding space during ERM can, at times, result in worse performance compared to training via standard ERM ($66.3_{1.6}$ vs $67.4_{2.1}$ on CivilComments-small with validation group labels).
 On the other hand, multitasking without regularization can fail to improve over ERM, as evinced by the lack of improvement on Waterbirds.
-The regularized MTL approach is the only setting that consistently improves on both datasets with and without validation group annotations.
-Consistent with these findings, we observe that joint L1 regularization and multitask learning yield the highest average accuracy in most cases.
+The regularized MTL approach is the only setting consistently improving on both datasets with and without validation group annotations.
+In line with these findings, we observe that joint L1 regularization and multitask learning setup yields the highest average accuracy in most cases.